Headscarf debate heats up ahead of Turkish vote - ExBulletin

 The Muslim-majority country’s founder, Mustafa Kemal Atatürk, sought to address the issue when he built contemporary Turkey on the ashes of the Ottoman Empire a century ago.

-But headscarves still polarize Turks, exemplified in popular culture by the hit Netflix series “Ethos” in 2020.
+But headscarves still polarize Turks, exemplified in popular culture by Netflix’s 2020 hit series “Ethos.”

 “It’s fashionable now: every show must have a veiled woman,” sighs a courteous psychiatrist as she flips through the television channels, remote control in hand.